 - Eating protein can help you release fat and retain or build muscle.
-Lean proteins (poultry, fish, beef, pork, eggs, beans and hard cheeses) will help you remain full longer and provide your body with the fuel it needs.
+Lean proteins (poultry, fish, beef, pork, eggs, beans, and hard cheeses) will help you remain full longer and provide your body with the fuel it needs.
 The recommendation for protein is 0.8 to 1.0 grams per kg body weight.
-This means that a 110 lb woman would need 40-50 grams protein.
+This means that a 110 lb woman would need 40-50 grams of protein.
 However, if you are trying to lose weight or have increased metabolic needs, your nutritionist may recommend a higher amount.

 - One of the best proteins for building muscle and burning fat is whey.
 Not all whey is the same.
 A good quality, cold processed whey is vitally important.
 Inexpensive, commercial whey may be a product of the cheese industry where it is heated to a high temperature.
-Heating denatures (unwinds the helix of) the protein, reducing it’s nutrition and effectiveness.
+Heat denatures (unwinds the helix of) the protein, reducing its nutrition and effectiveness.
 Denatured whey is less than healthy.
 Good quality, clean whey protein revs up metabolism, helping you burn fat, as well as retain and build muscle.

 - Timing of carbohydrate intake is important, too.
 If you give your body an unlimited supply of sugar, it will never get to the fat to burn.
 Good times for carbohydrate intake are the first meal of the day, after a fast, and to replenish glycogen before or after a workout.
 Try to avoid eating carbs in the evening.
 I recommend the last meal of the day no later than 7 pm.

 - Eating the right kinds of fat will help you lose weight.
-Fish, nuts, seeds, avocado and olives are great sources of good fats.
+Fish, nuts, seeds, avocado, and olives are great sources of good fats.
 The thing to remember about fat is that it accounts for more than twice the calories of either protein or carbs.
 A little goes a long way.
 Like fruits and grains, whole foods are better sources than refined oils.
 When using oils, choose olive oil for salads and uncooked foods and organic canola for heated foods.

 - Take a multivitamin Providing your body with all of the essential nutrients will help you have better weight loss success.
 Multivitamins should be naturally produced and the ingredients must be highly bioavailable forms (such as citrate, malate...)